Latest Benzene Lawsuit Updates

 - Smink, S. (2019, March 9).
 Florida mother sues Banana Boat parent company after she says sunscreen made son's skin burn, blister.
 Retrieved from https://www.abcactionnews.com/news/national/florida-mother-sues-banana-boat-parent-company-after-she-says-sunscreen-made-sons-skin-burn-blister

 - Woodside, N. (2017, August 29).
 ‘Tainted Land’: Roxana Homeowners Express Frustration Over Benzene Settlement.
 Retrieved from: https://www.thetelegraph.com/news/article/Tainted-land-Roxana-homeowners-express-12576811.php

 - Langford, C. (2016, September 23).
 BP Will Settle 25,000 Claims from Toxic Texas City Refinery.
 Courthouse News.
 Retrieved from https://www.courthousenews.com/bp-will-settle-25000-claimsfrom-toxic-texas-city-refinery/

-- Packel, D. (2016, February 26).
+- Packel D. (2016, February 26).
 Pa.
 Jury Finds US Steel Liable For Benzene Exposure.
-Law360.
-Retrieved from https://www.law360.com/articles/764369/pa-jury-finds-us-steel-liable-for-benzene-exposure
+Retrieved from: https://www.law360.com/articles/764369/pa-jury-finds-us-steel-liable-for-benzene-exposure